JakeSteam/blog-programming/_posts/2018-11-28-growing-your-android-app-with-firebase-invites.md

 The basic referral system may be useful for simple apps, especially those where a user is likely to download &amp; register for an app just to view a specific piece of content.
 However, a server should be used for management of these invite links, such as checking if an invite has been accepted.
 Surprisingly few games also use the feature, despite their dependence on referral &amp; invite mechanics.

-It’s also worth noting that for opening a related iOS app, [`setOtherPlatformsTargetApplication`](<https://firebase.google.com/docs/reference/android/com/google/android/gms/appinvite/AppInviteInvitation.IntentBuilder#setOtherPlatformsTargetApplication(int,%20java.lang.String)>)must be used when displaying the invite dialog.
+It's also worth noting that for opening a related iOS app, [`setOtherPlatformsTargetApplication`](<https://firebase.google.com/docs/reference/android/com/google/android/gms/appinvite/AppInviteInvitation.IntentBuilder#setOtherPlatformsTargetApplication(int,%20java.lang.String)>)must be used when displaying the invite dialog.